 As the State Administering Agency of the Edward Byrne Memorial Justice Assistance Grant, the CJC is responsible for maintaining compliance with Federal and State requirements.
 In an effort to help grant recipients negotiate the requirements, CJC Grant Program staff have prepared the Grants Management Handbook.
 CJC Grant Recipients may find many of the answers to their questions in the Handbook.

-Grants Management Handbook (2010)
+Grants Management Handbook (2014)

 Appendix C - Audit Certification

 CURRENT GRANT OPPORTUNITIES